willkg/socorro-zero/docs/arch_collector.rst

 Collector requirements
 ======================

+Hard requirements:

 1. Reliable: We shouldn't drop crashes and the HTTP endpoint should be working--lots of 9s.
-2. Get crash data to S3 as fast and reliably as possible.
-3. Scale horizontally: We have multiple collector nodes behind an ELB.
-4. Handle crash reports XXX in size.
+2. Handle crash reports up to 3mb in size with enough clearance to continue growing.
 (See crash report size analysis section.)
+3. Get crash data to S3 as fast and reliably as possible.
+4. Scale horizontally: We have multiple collector nodes behind an ELB.

-Soft requirements (it might be possible to do this differently):
+Soft requirements that we're currently doing, but might be able to do
+differently:

-1. We need to throttle incoming crashes to get rid of junk data and so we don't overwhelm the processor.
+1. We need to throttle incoming crashes so as to sample incoming Firefox desktop crash reports so we don't overwhelm the processor as well as drop junk data without further processing.
 2. We need to feed our -stage system with real crash data for testing and development.